 Nowadays, Kashmiri embroidery sarees are also becoming quite popular.
 These are usually winter wear sarees, as they are either made of wool or a wool silk blend.
 The heavy embroidery and nature inspired designs on this saree gives it a very distinctive look and is a great choice for anybody who wants to stand out from the crowd in their traditional garb.

-Kashmir embroidery, along with many other regional arts and handicrafts, has become quite trendy in the last few years, mainly due to the ethnic revival trend.
-Women can flaunt gorgeous Kashmiri embroidery kurtas, kurtis, salwar kameez as well as sarees and team them up with Kashmiri embroidery bags and embroidered jutis to complete the look.
+Kashmir embroidery, with many other regional arts and crafts, has become quite trendy over the years, mainly due to ethnic revival trend.Women can flaunt gorgeous Kashmiri embroidery kurtas, kurtis, salwar kameez as well as sarees and team them up with Kashmiri embroidery bags and embroidered jutis to complete the look.

 Kashmiri embroidery suits are the most popular because of their beautiful combination of comfort and style.
 The heavy and thick nature of this kind of needle-work is best complemented with metallic jewelry such as Indian earrings, gold necklaces or silver bangles.
 Women can also go for the typical Kashmiri look by choosing antique silver or oxidized silver jewelry pieces and a fully embroidered shawl to go with the Kashmiri embroidery suits.
 If it is a traditional garment in the typical pastel shades then it can be paired up with pearl jewelry, pearl bracelets, and pearl earrings.